ALib C++ Library

 }

-As it can be understood from the code, the interface implementation tries to find the best matching "constructor function" for teh time span given, writes its name and the constant parameter enclosed by brackets "()".
+As it can be understood from the code, the interface implementation tries to find the best matching "constructor function" for the time span given, writes its name and the constant parameter enclosed by brackets "()".

 Only with such interface implementation in place - one that covers all possible constants - this library is able to create parsable, normalized, optimized expression strings.
 To finalize this example, we check what the result for three sample expressions looks like: